G-MontaG/leetcode/string/README.md

 ### Valid Anagram

 Create Map (could be a plane object in this case) of `{ letter from a first string: counter }`.
 Then go through the second string and decrease counters.
 If one letter not found in Map, we can instantly return false.
 If no, then double-check that all counters equal to `0`.
 Otherwise again, return false immediately.

+### Valid Palindrome

+Filter all special characters -> split to array of letters -> reverse -> join them back -> compare filtered and reversed strings.
+If they equal, it is a palindrome.

+Works for both javascript and python.
+But in python, I have an alternative solution.